Lillian Nordica: Personal life

 Nordica's successful operatic career contrasted with her disastrous personal life.
 Nordica wed three times.

 In 1882, she retired from the stage to marry Frederick A. Gower, whom she sued for divorce in 1885, but who disappeared at about the time of the suit, probably having been killed in a balloon accident.
-Her second marriage was in 1896 to a Hungarian tenor named Zoltán Döhme.
-He took the title role in Parsifal at Bayreuth in 1894.
+Her second marriage was in 1896 to the Hungarian tenor Zoltán Döhme (1864–1935).
+He took the title role in Parsifal at the Bayreuth Festival in 1894.
 She obtained a divorce from him in 1904.
-Her third marriage was in 1909 to a wealthy New York banker, George W. Young, but it also proved unhappy.
+Her third marriage was in 1909 to a wealthy New York banker, George Washington Young Sr. (1864–1926), but it also proved unhappy.

-Women's Suffrage
+Women's suffrage

-She was also a vocal supporter of women’s rights.
+Nordica was also a vocal supporter of women's rights.
 She spoke out against the pay gap between male and female singers.
-She raised funds for the women’s suffrage movement by giving concerts.
-She spoke from an open streetcar in San Francisco, encouraging women to vote, one day before the vote for the women’s right in California.
+Nordica raised funds for the Women's suffrage movement by giving concerts.
+She spoke from an open streetcar in San Francisco, encouraging women to vote, one day before the vote for the women's right in California.

-In 1910 she wrote a full page article for the New York Times.
-In it she championed the Women's Suffrage cause.
+In 1910, Nordica wrote a full page article for The New York Times.
+In this, she championed the women's suffrage cause.